Remasking Discrete Diffusion Models with Inference-Time Scaling: Background

 \section{Background}

 \textbf{Discrete Diffusion Models}~ Diffusion models \citep{sohl2015deep,ho2020denoising} are characterized by parametric models $p_\theta$ trained to reverse a fixed noising process $q$ that maps clean data $\x$ to increasingly noisy latent variables $\z_t$, for $t \in [0, 1]$. \citet{austin2021structured,sahoo2024simple,shi2024simplified} extend this framework to discrete signals.
-Formally, we define $\x \in \{0, 1\}^{|V|} \subset \Delta^{|V|}$ as one-hot vectors, where $|V|$ is the vocabulary size and $\Delta^{|V|}$ is the simplex over this vocabulary.
+Formally, we define $\x \in \{0, 1\}^{|V|} \subset \Delta^{|V|}$ as a one-hot vector representing a token, where $|V|$ is the vocabulary size and $\Delta^{|V|}$ is the simplex over this vocabulary.
 For finite-time processes, we let $T$ be the number of time steps.
 For each time step $t(i)=\frac{i}{T} \in [0, 1]$ (i.e., for $i = 0, 1, \ldots, T$), each intermediate latent variable $\z_{t(i)} \in \{0, 1\}^{|V|}$ has the marginal:

 where $\prior$ is a user-specified prior and where we have dropped the explicit dependence of $t$ on $i$.
 The predefined schedule $\alpha_{t} \in [0, 1]$ is monotonically decreasing in $t$.
 For sequences of $L$ tokens, we denote clean / noisy sequences as $\x^{(1:L)}$ / $\z_t^{(1:L)}$ and each token $\ell \in \{1, \ldots, L\}$ as $\x^{(\ell)}$ / $\z_t^{(\ell)}$.